EURANET logo coral blu

 Machinery Regulation

-With the adoption of the Machinery Regulation (EU) 2023/1230, cybersecurity has become an integral part of the health and safety requirements for machinery within the European Union.
-The Regulation introduces an obligation for manufacturers to protect the digital systems of machinery against alterations that could compromise safety (security by design in support of safety).
-The objective is to ensure that no digital compromise creates a risk to people's health and safety.
+With the adoption of the Machinery Regulation (EU 2023/1230), cybersecurity has become an integral part of machinery health and safety requirements within the European Union.
+Alongside the assessment of physical risks (governed by ISO 12100), the Regulation introduces the obligation for manufacturers to protect machinery digital systems against corruption that could compromise safety (Security by Design in support of safety), in accordance with EN 50742.

 Traceability of modifications through logging systems.

-Clear cybersecurity requirements in the user manual.
+Clear cybersecurity requirements in the machinery user manual.

-Risk assessment and implementation of appropriate risk mitigation measures.
+Assessment of the associated cyber-physical risks and implementation of appropriate risk mitigation measures.

 These elements must be documented in the machine's Technical File as evidence of conformity for the certification authorities, becoming an integral part of the CE marking process.